haozturk/cayman/index.md

 # Outputs

 The collected measurements are reported to the user in various ways: First, an output log is printed to stdout.
-An example output can be seen via this [link](https://indico.cern.ch/event/839941/#preview:3119598).
 Secondly, all measurements are written to a json file.
 There is a python script which plots the measurements using this json file.
-Here are some example plots:
+Here are some example plots and a snippet of the output:

 #### Memory Monitoring at Initialize Step